FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Evaluation

 \subsection{Experiment Setting}

-The experiments reflect the deployment strategies illustrated in \Cref{fig:infstrategies}.
-Ultimately, we aim to demonstrate that FrankenSplit enables latency-sensitive and high-performance applications.
+The experiments reflect the deployment strategies illustrated in \Cref{fig:compstrategies} and \Cref{fig:infstrategiesppt2}.
+Ultimately, we must evaluate whether FrankenSplit enables latency-sensitive and performance-critical applications.
 Regardless of the particular task, a mobile edge client requires access to a DNN with high predictive strength on a server.
-Therefore, we must show whether FrankenSplit adequately solves two problems associated with offloading high-dimensional image data for real-time inference tasks.
+Therefore, we must show whether FrankenSplit adequately solves two problems associated with offloading high-dimensional image data for real-time discriminative tasks.
 First, whether it considerably reduces the bandwidth consumption compared to existing methods without sacrificing predictive strength.
 Second, whether it improves inference times over various communication channels, i.e., it must remain competitive even when stronger connections are available.

-Lastly, FrankenSplit should still be applicable as newer DNN architectures emerge, i.e., the evaluation should assess whether our method generalizes to arbitrary backbones.
+Lastly, the evaluation should assess whether our method generalizes to arbitrary backbones.
 However, since it is infeasible to perform exhaustive experiments on all existing visual models, we focus on three well-known representatives and a subset of their variants instead.
-Namely, (i) ResNet~\cite{resnetorig} for classic residual CNNs. (ii) Swin Transformer~\cite{swin2021} for hierarchical vision transformers, which are receiving increasing adaptation for a wide variety of vision tasks. (iii) ConvNeXt for modernized state-of-the-art CNNs. \Cref{tab:bboverview} summarizes the relevant characteristics of the unmodified backbones subject to our experiments.
+Namely, (i) ResNet~\cite{resnetorig} for classic residual CNNs. (ii) Swin Transformer~\cite{swin2021} for hierarchical vision transformers, which are receiving increasing adaptation for a wide variety of vision tasks. (iii) ConvNeXt~\cite{liu2022convnet} for modernized state-of-the-art CNNs. \Cref{tab:bboverview} summarizes the relevant characteristics of the unmodified backbones subject to our experiments.